common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 developer filter skipped inputs to a downstream sink while maintaining type consistency.

-For detailed use cases for each kind of `pickValue` see the specification.

 ### Why not introduce a new process object?